Ruth Ashton Taylor, trailblazing CBS journalist and first female newscaster on West Coast, dies at 101

 She graduated from Long Beach Polytechnic High School before receiving her degree from Scripps College in Claremont and then Columbia University with a master's degree in journalism, signaling the official beginning of her historic career.

-"The most important thing that happened to me in the early part of my life was when Ed Murrow gave me an opportunity to do a documentary," Ashton Taylor said while speaking with Pat Harvey in 2008, recounting the moment that she became the only female member of Murrow's documentary team.
+"The most important thing that happened to me in the early part of my life was when Ed Murrow gave me an opportunity to do a documentary," Ashton Taylor said while speaking with Pat Harvey in 2008, recounting the moment that she became the only female member of Murrow's documentary team in New York.

 She was hired by KNXT to cover "The Woman's Angle," but in reality turned that opportunity into coverage that included features and interviews with celebrities and presidents.